- Customer journey in ecommerce – example

 Do data analysis #

-Data analytics can help you find where you lose the customer in the journey.
-Use all available data about customer interactions with your e-commerce business to improve your customer journey in e-commerce.
+Data analytics can help you find where you lose customers in the journey.
+Use all available data about customer interactions with your e-commerce business to improve your customer journey in ecommerce.
 Use all the available tools on the internet that offer you analytics.
 It should help you discover the common paths for most customers during the journey and determine which ones result in the most purchases.

 You can also track customer details such as mouse hover, clicks, and scroll if you want to find out how they usually interact with your e-commerce store.
-You can also track cart abandonment, automate email ads, and Facebook ads to bring customers to return to an abandoned cart with desired products.
+You can also track cart abandonment, automate email ads, and Facebook ads to bring customers back to an abandoned cart with the desired products.

-No matter how good you map all the phases of customer journey in e-commerce, if your website is loading for two long you will lose potential customers.
-That is why having an e-commerce mobile app is a good solution, as loading time is way faster for mobile apps then for websites.
-Also, users are looking for seamless experience while scrolling trough e-commerce market place, so make sure to invest in good UX/UI design of you e-commerce business.
-Now, go and improve your e-commerce presence, work on the touchpoints and the customer journey in e-commerce will bring you many new and returning customers.
+No matter how good you map all the phases of the customer journey in ecommerce, if your website is loading for too long, you will lose potential customers.
+That is why having an ecommerce mobile app is a good solution, as loading time is way faster for mobile apps than for websites.
+Also, users are looking for a seamless experience while scrolling through an ecommerce marketplace, so make sure to invest in good UX/UI design for your ecommerce business.
+Now, go and improve your e-commerce presence, work on the touchpoints, and the customer journey in ecommerce will bring you many new and returning customers.

 Do you want to learn more about e-commerce?
 Continue reading about → Omnichannel e-commerce.